 Nutrient-rich ingredients of alfalfa, apple, brewer’s yeast, brown rice protein, oatmeal, and pumpkin support calming.

-Manufactured in the U.S. in a certified-organic, GMP and FDA-compliant facility, and is approved by the National Animal Supplement Council.
+Manufactured in the U.S. in a certified-organic, GMP and FDA-compliant facility.
 Certified Organic by QAI.
 100% natural and contains no wheat, soy, corn, artificial colors or flavors, preservatives, fillers, binders, excipients, added salt, or refined sugar.

 One tablet 25 pounds of body weight; 1/2 chew for dogs under 25 pounds.
 Complete Calm may be administered up to twice daily and is safe for daily use.
 Begin at 1/2 dose for one to three days and increase to full dose for desired effect.